Mr. Peanut: History

-By the mid-1930s, the raffish figure had come to symbolize the entire peanut industry.
+By the mid-1930s, the raffish figure came to symbolize the entire peanut industry.
 Mr. Peanut has appeared on almost every Planters package and advertisement and is one of the best-known icons in advertising history.
 He has appeared in many TV commercials as an animated cartoon character.
 More recent commercials have shown him stop-motion animated in a real-world setting.

 In 2005, Mr. Peanut was shown in MasterCard's "Icons" commercial during Super Bowl XXXIX, which depicts several advertising mascots having dinner together.

 In 2006, Planters held an online contest to determine whether to add a bow tie, cufflinks, or pocketwatch to Mr. Peanut.
 The public voted for no changes.

 While the character's television commercials were often accompanied by an accented narrator, Mr. Peanut never had dialogue.
 On November 8, 2010, Planters announced that actor Robert Downey Jr. would become Mr. Peanut's first-ever voice actor.

 In 2011, Mr. Peanut's "stunt double", Peanut Butter Doug, was introduced to tie in with the Planter's Peanut Butter launch.
 The character is voiced by Kevin Dillon.

 On July 1, 2013, Planters cast comedian and Saturday Night Live alumnus Bill Hader as the voice for a campaign focusing on its Planters Nut-rition product line.

 In 2017, the Virginia General Assembly passed a joint resolution commending Mr. Peanut.

 In 2018, Mr. Peanut was once again revamped, albeit for the first time since 2009, and became silent again.